Take 1-2 approved courses alongside UCLA students for college credit!

 LING 1: Introduction to Study of Language [ONLINE]

-MATH 31A: Differential and Integral Calculus* [TBA]
+MATH 31A: Differential and Integral Calculus* [IN-PERSON & TBA options]

 *must pass math Diagnostic Test with a score of 80% or higher

-MATH 31B: Integration and Infinite Series* [ONLINE]
+MATH 31B: Integration and Infinite Series* [TBA]

 *recommended only for students with a 5 on the AP Calculus AB exam or a score of 4 or higher on the AP Calculus BC exam

-MATH 32A: Calculus of Several Variables* [TBA]
+MATH 32A: Calculus of Several Variables* [IN-PERSON & TBA options]

 *recommended only for students with a 5 on the AP Calculus AB exam or a score of 4 or higher on the AP Calculus BC exam

-MATH 32B: Calculus of Several Variables* [ONLINE]
+MATH 32B: Calculus of Several Variables* [TBA]

 *recommended only for students with credit for Math 32A or equivalent at another institution and a 5 on the AP Calculus BC exam

-MATH 33A: Linear Algebra and Applications* [ONLINE]
+MATH 33A: Linear Algebra and Applications* [TBA]

 *recommended only for students with a 5 on the AP Calculus BC exam

-MATH 33B: Differential Equations* [ONLINE]
+MATH 33B: Differential Equations* [TBA]

 *recommended only for students with a 5 on the AP Calculus BC exam